GUDHI/gudhi-devel/src/Cech_complex/utilities/cechcomplex.md

  * safe (default): values can have a relative error at most 1e-5
  * exact: true values rounded to double.

+Default Delaunay-Čech complex filtrations computation are squared radius of the MEB.
+If you are interested in radius of the MEB as filtration values, pass the '--square-root-filtrations' (or '-s') option.

  The output diagram contains one bar per line, written with the
 convention:

 `p dim birth death`